Police nad Metují: Etymology

 The word police means 'shelf', 'board' in Czech.
 The name refers to the settlement's location in a flat place compared to the surrounding landscape.

 Geography

 Police nad Metují is located about 14 km northeast of Náchod and 25 km south of the Polish city of Wałbrzych.
 It lies in the Broumov Highlands, in the Broumovsko Protected Landscape Area.
 The highest point is the Na Kostele hill at 690 m above sea level.
-Despite its name, the nearby Metuje River flows outside the municipal territory.
+Despite the town's name, the nearby Metuje River flows outside the municipal territory.